Ujwal Nirgudkar

 Ujwal Nirgudkar is a Technical Advisor for India’s National Film Heritage Mission and a chemical engineer by training.
-He member of the Academy of Motion Picture Arts and Sciences, joining the Class of 2017.
+He is a member of the Academy of Motion Picture Arts and Sciences, joining the Class of 2017.
 He is the first Indian to join the Academy as a member-at-large, having worked in the film industry for 36 years.
 He started his career at the Filmcenter Laboratory in Tardeo, Mumbai as a Technical Manager in May 1981.
 When the Filmcenter management closed operations in 2000, he joined Filmlab in Goregaon-East, Mumbai.
 He was initially appointed as General Technical Manager and took part in setting up a state-of-the-art film processing laboratory.
 He rose to the position of Technical Director on the Filmlab board of directors in July 2007.

 From 2007 to 2014, he was also a global consultant to the Fortune-500 MNC Akzo Nobel in the Netherlands where he promoted green technology for film processing around the world.
 Ujwal left Filmlab in May 2016 to join KPMG as a consultant.
 He currently works as the technical advisor for the National Film Heritage Mission, a media conservation project launched by the National Film Archive of India.